enewe101/cluster-func/README.md

 ### Dispatch mode
 The main use of dispatch mode is to spread the work in a cluster that uses the `qsub` command for job submission.
-(You can still use `cluf` to spread work between machines don't use `qsub`, or that can't communicate; see "How work is divided".)
+But you can still use `cluf` to spread work between machines don't use `qsub`.

 Batch mode is implicitly invoked when you specify a number of compute nodes to use.
 This command: